• Features

 Did you know?

-Back-in-stock emails had the second-highest open rates of any automated email in 2024, behind only order confirmations.
+Back-in-stock emails had the second-highest open rates of any automated email in 2025, behind only shipping confirmations.
 Other reminder messages fared brilliantly, too.

 What is a reminder email?